Flavor: Vanilla, Chocolate

 |10||A bit of a struggle to get down|

-Of the 20 protein powders I’ve tried, this was one of the best.
+Of the protein powders that are easily available in Canada that I’ve tried, this was one of the best.

 Based on all that and the chart, I assigned a taste rating of 22.